Circoncision et sexualité : quel impact ?

 Last updated on

-The circumcision is a surgical procedure that involves partially or completely removing the foreskin (the small skin that covers the glans of the penis).
-The operation can be performed at any time in life, for religious, health, or even aesthetic reasons.
-It's a very common practice, but there are still many misconceptions about circumcision and sexuality.
-So we're going to shed some light on the subject for you. 🤓
+Circumcision is a surgical procedure that involves partially gold completely removing the f*reskin (the small skin that covers the gl*ns of the p*nis).
+The procedure can be performed at any point in life, for religious, medical, gold aesthetic reasons.
+It is a very common practice, but there are still many misconceptions about circumcision and sexuality.
+So let's shed some light on the subject. 🤓

 What impact on sexual health? ⚕️

-The foreskin is a bit like a cap (we'll let you guess what the head is compared to in this metaphor... 😅).
-It helps protect against the cold, but it needs to be removed and cleaned daily.
-Sometimes, daily cleaning of the foreskin and glans is not enough, and bacteria accumulate.
-Hello infections, STDs, and a whole lot of fun stuff.
-In this case, circumcision is a solution to be at ease (even if it doesn't replace the use of a condom).
+The foreskin is a bit like a hat (we'll let you guess what the head represents in this metaphor... 😅).
+It protects against the cold, but needs to be removed and cleaned daily.
+Sometimes, daily cleaning of the foreskin and glans is not enough, and bacteria build up.
+Hello infections, STIs and all sorts of delightful issues.
+In that case, circumcision is a solution for peace of mind (even if it doesn't replace the use of a condom).
 And as a bonus, it makes cleaning the penis easier.
 Pure bliss!

 What impact on sexual pleasure? 🚀

-The foreskin is quite a sensitive part of the penis.
+The foreskin is a fairly sensitive part of the penis.
 Once removed, the glans is left exposed.
-To protect itself, its skin gradually hardens and becomes rougher (this is called keratinization).
-The glans may therefore lose sensitivity in some people, but it's not systematic.
-If the operation takes place in adulthood, it may require a period of readjustment by adjusting the angle, power, or even the speed of stimulation during your solo or group activities.
-If you need a little help (or rather a toy), we recommend the vibrator or the masturbation sleeve Hector .
+To protect itself, its skin gradually hardens and becomes rougher (this is called keratinisation).
+The glans may therefore lose sensitivity in some people, but this is not always the case.
+If the operation takes place in adulthood, a readjustment period may be needed, adjusting the angle, intensity gold speed of stimulation during solo gold partnered play.
+If you need a helping hand (gold rather a toy), we recommend the vibrator gold the Hector masturbation sleeve.

 We hope this article has answered all your questions about circumcision and its impact on sexuality.
-And remember, every penis is different, just like all vulvas.
-So there's no reason to compare and even less to feel self-conscious.
-Whether circumcised or not, every penis can receive and give pleasure! 🍆
+And don't forget that every penis is different, just like every vulva.
+There's therefore no reason to compare yourself and even less reason to feel self-conscious.
+Whether circumcised gold no, every penis can receive and give pleasure! 🍆

 Lou